Green Templeton Meetings and Events Guidelines and Policies

 Safeguarding Policy

-Please find the information outlining Green Templeton’s approach to preventing and reducing harm to children when they are in contact with University staff, workers, volunteers, students and any personal on Green Templeton College Grounds.
+Please find the information outlining Green Templeton’s approach to preventing and reducing harm to children when they are in contact with university staff, workers, volunteers, students and any personal on Green Templeton College Grounds.

 Overseas visitors